shivam-Purohit/kcidb/doc/administrator_guide.md

 stored in a PostgreSQL database, as well as to administer and configure the database itself.

 1) Debian-based distros like Ubuntu:

-Install the postgresql-client package, which includes the psql command:

     apt-get install postgresql-client

-Verify the psql installation:

-    psql --version

 2) Fedora-based distros like Nobara:

-Install the postgresql-client package, which includes the psql command:

     sudo dnf install postgresql